nigelhorne/Geo-GeoNames/README.md

 # BUGS

+This module is provided as-is without any warranty.

 Not a bug, but the GeoNames services expects placenames to be UTF-8 encoded, and all data received from the webservices are also UTF-8 encoded.
 So make sure that strings are encoded/decoded based on the correct encoding.

 Please report any bugs found or feature requests through GitHub issues [https://github.com/nigelhorne/Geo-GeoNames/issues](https://github.com/nigelhorne/Geo-GeoNames/issues).